• Skip to primary navigation

 Mutabal

-A simple rustic Middle Eastern eggplant dip with smoky fresh flavors.
+A simple rustic Middle Eastern dip with a delicious smoky flavor.
 A perfect dip/appetizer that goes very well with veggie stick or toasted pita wedges.

 Servings: 6 people